RichardByrne95/CI-MS4-TuckIn/README.md

 -   Allow the user to store a different bag for each restaurant.
 -   Add choices to food modal e.g. select toppings.
 -   Add ability for restaurants to issue discount codes.
+-   Properly integrate vegan and vegetarian options to allow users to see restaurants that serve these diets.
 -   Show previous orders on homepage for easy re-ordering.
 -   Use Google Place's Autocomplete for checkout address forms.
 -   Refine checkout by skipping checkout address if user has address associated with account and hasn't submitted a new address on the homepage.